 OKRs vs. KPIs in Performance Management: When to Use Each and Why It Matters

-Measuring performance shouldn't feel like a math test.
-We break down the GPS vs. Dashboard framework to help you master OKRs and KPIs without losing your mind.
+Breaking down the frameworks to help you master OKRs and KPIs without losing your mind.

 Most HR tech stacks are graveyards for forgotten metrics.
 You track everything from average tenure to seat utilization, yet your strategic goals remain stuck in a holding pattern.
 This is the performance paradox: the more data you collect without a clear framework, the less progress you actually make.